Subscription terms for using Debitoor

 Debitoor offers both free and paid subscriptions.

 The subscription commences from the date the Customer signs up for Debitoor on the website.
-The free subscription may be cancelled any time under Settings > Account Settings > Delete Account.
+The subscription may be cancelled any time under Settings > Account Settings > Delete Account.

-For the paid subscription, payment is made for one month upfront and the Customer will not be entitled to a refund for that subscription period if they decide to cancel before the end of the month.
+For the paid subscriptions, payment is made for one month upfront and the Customer will not be entitled to a refund for that subscription period if they decide to cancel before the end of the month.

 Debitoor Aps shall (without prejudice to any other rights or remedies it may have) be allowed to cancel the subscription immediately without giving the Customer prior notice, if the System or subscription is misused (including - but not limited to - use by, or for data processing for, other people or organisations).